DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/flutter.md

 ## Requirements

-This version of the DevCycle Flutter Client SDK supports a minimum of Flutter 2, iOS 12 and Android API Version 21.
+This version of the DevCycle Flutter Client SDK requires a minimum of version of Flutter 2, iOS 12 and Android API Version 21.

 ## Installation

+Checkout [DevCycle Flutter Client SDK Releases](https://github.com/DevCycleHQ/flutter-client-sdk/releases) for the latest versions of the SDKs.

+### Flutter CLI

+The SDK can be installed into your Flutter project by running `flutter pub add devcycle_flutter_client_sdk`.

-### Pub
+### Pub Spec

 The SDK can be installed into your Flutter project by adding the following to your `pubspec.yaml`: